-In an effort to quell the spread of indecent content reaching those it shouldn't, the government proposed a mandatory age verification system in order to view explicit materials in 2017.
+In 2017, in an effort to quell the spread of indecent content reaching those it shouldn't, the government proposed a mandatory age verification system in order to view explicit materials.
 Plans set out under Part 3 of the Digital Economy Act 2017 involved users having to register with an age-restricted website using a traditional form of ID, such as a driver's licence, in order to proceed.

-The plans were ultimately scrapped in October 2019 and responsibilities were instead put back in the hands of regulators and away from lawmakers.
-Critics claimed the divisive proposals would be easily bypassable and there were difficulties when it came to social media sites.
+However, the plans were delayed in 2018 and ultimately scrapped a year later, putting the responsibilities back in the hands of regulators and away from lawmakers.
+Critics claimed the divisive proposals could be easily bypassed and there were difficulties when it came to social media sites.
 However, the NSPCC still described the scrapping as "disappointing".